Jason0x55/ToldCalculator/README.md

 #### Current state
 I would consider this a bare bones functional prototype that a skilled user could test.
 The app currently has the basic functionality that I originally envisioned.
 In most cases it is able to gather weather/airport data and calculate performance numbers.
 Some unimplemented features include:

-* Allowing the user to manually enter weather information if service in unavailable
+* Allowing the user to manually enter weather information if service in unavailable.
 * Better error handling to prevent the app from crashing when data is invalid/unexpected.
 * The weather page needs  more functionality to really be useful.

 #### Testing
 Android Emulator - Nexus 5X API 27
-Orientation locked to portrait
+Orientation locked to portrait mode.

 #### 3rd party libraries
 * [Retrofit 2.4.0](http://square.github.io/retrofit/)